osmandapp/web/main/docs/user/plan-route/create-route.md

 ## Overview

-The **Plan a route** tool is a powerful feature of the OsmAnd application that allows you to [create new routes](#create-new-route) as GPX tracks, [edit and add new segments](#segments) to already saved tracks, [measure distances](#distance-measurement) on the map, and link track segments to the nearest available road using different navigation profiles.
-The feature is designed to work in offline mode.
+The **Plan a route** tool is a powerful feature of the OsmAnd application that allows you to [create new routes](#create-new-route) as GPX tracks, [edit and add new segments](#segments) to already saved tracks, [measure distances](#distance-measurement) on the map, and [attach track](#attach-to-the-roads) segments to the nearest available road using different navigation profiles.
+The feature is designed to work in *offline mode*.

 A route consists of a set of segments between specified points.
 The segments can be either straight lines or routes adapted to the selected profile.
-The route can be saved, imported, edited, and used for navigation.
+The route can be [saved](#types-of-save), imported, edited, and used for [navigation](#navigation-with-plan-a-route).

 <Tabs groupId="operating-systems">